sonic-net/SONiC/doc/mgmt/Management Framework.md

 26. Final response is returned from the Translib infra to REST/GNMI.

 ## 5 Developer Work flow
 Developer work flow differs for standard YANG (IETF/OpenConfig) vs proprietary YANG used for a feature.
-When a new feature is being added to SONiC, it is advisable for developer to design redis database schema according to chosen standard northbound YANG model.
-This simplifies the work flow as translation intelligence can be avoided as both redis schema and NB yang schema are aligned.
+When a standards-based YANG model is chosen for a new feature, the associated Redis DB design should take the design of this model into account - the closer the mapping between these, then the less translation logic is required in the Management path.
+This simplifies the work flow as translation intelligence can be avoided as both Redis schema and NB YANG schema are aligned.

-It is possible that a chosen standard YANG cannot be represented in redis DB schema fully because of the redis DB limitation on having nested tables to represent hierarchy.
-Management framework provides mechanisms to represent complex translations via developer written custom functions.
+Where the YANG does not map directly to the Redis DB, the management framework provides mechanisms to represent complex translations via developer written custom functions.

-CVL YANG needed for data validation per redis schema should be purely based on the schema of config objects in DB.
-CVL YANG can also be used as northbound YANG with addition of state, RPC objects etc.
+CVL YANG should always be developed for a new feature, and should be purely based on the schema of config objects in DB.

-For the case where developer prefers to write own YANG model for an new/existing feature.
-The YANG should be written aligned to redis schema such that the same YANG can be used for both northbound and CVL.
+For the case where developer prefers to write a non-standard YANG model for a new or existing SONIC feature, the YANG should be written aligned to Redis schema such that the same YANG can be used for both northbound and CVL.
 This simplifies the developer work flow (explained in section 5.1)

+### 5.1 Developer work flow for non Standards-based (SONiC/CVL) YANG

  Typical steps for writing a non-standard YANG for management framework are given below.
-- Write YANG with config objects keeping redis schema and CVL into consideration.
+- Write the CVL YANG based upon the Redis DB design.
 - Add 'must','when' expressions to capture the dependency between config objects.
 - Add required non-config, notification and RPC objects to the YANG.
 - Add meta data for transformer.

-### 5.1 Developer work flow for custom (SONiC/CVL) YANG

-#### 5.1.1 Define Config Validation YANG schema
+#### 5.1.1 Define SONiC YANG schema
-REDIS schema needs to be expressed in SONiC proprietary YANG model with all data types and constraints.
+Redis schema needs to be expressed in SONiC proprietary YANG model with all data types and constraints.
 Appropriate custom YANG extensions need to be used for expressing metadata.
-The YANG model is used by Config Validation Library(CVL)to provide automatic syntactic and semantic validation.
+The YANG model is used by Config Validation Library(CVL)to provide automatic syntactic and semantic validation and Translib for Northbound management interface.

 Custom validation code needs to be written if some of the constraints cannot be expressed in YANG syntax.